January 26 (song): Background and release

 Adam Briggs from A.B.
 Original said "We don't want to piss on your nan's grave but that's what it means to us.
-It's a slap in the face.
+Is a slap in the face.
 It's a hard thing for us to discuss.
 It's a difficult topic, when we're usually met with such resistance."
 Trials said: "We want to make people think from our perspective.
 Imagine if we had a holiday to piss on your nan's grave.
 We want people to take that and think 'yeah wow that's pretty disrespectful'.
 Now think about that as a whole, all your ancestors are having their deaths celebrated, then we can have a conversation."
 In January 2017, the duo said "When we put it out we knew it was going to be a polarising subject."
 Trials added "Change doesn't really come from people being comfortable and complacent.
 If that means that we're the guys up there being a little uncomfortable by spreading and sharing this message, then we're prepared for that."

 Reception

 Andrew Stafford from The Guardian said "In the tradition of all great protest songs, '[January 26]' was uncompromising, accessible and effective.".
-Stafford liked the song to Archie Roach's "Took the Children Away" in 1990.
+Stafford likened the song to Archie Roach's "Took the Children Away" in 1990.

-In January 2017, ABC said the song is the "most significant, topical, and potentially controversial song" on the Triple J Hottest 100 countdown is "about moving forward".
+In January 2017, ABC said the song is the "most significant, topical, and potentially controversial song" on the Triple J Hottest 100 countdown and is "about moving forward".